 - Creating a forum for discussion about ethical issues in the field of anatomy.

 - After failure of the “ifaa-ethics” mailing list to generate discussion, we will seek alternative ways for a discussion forum and/or other ways of networking.

 - Raising the awareness of ethical issues within the community of anatomists and promoting the “Recommendations of good practice …”.

-- Members continuously comment on recent academic discussions by letters and continuously publish original work on questions of history and ethics in anatomy.
+- Members will continuously comment on recent academic discussions by letters and original work on questions of history and ethics in anatomy and attend/organise meetings.

 - Discussing current topics of ethical relevance to the international community of anatomists within the FICEM team and providing IFAA and its executive board with advice regarding these topics.

 - Supporting and encouraging colleagues still using unclaimed bodies to install body donation programs.